 Welcome!
-My name is Luis R. Alvarez-Hernandez and I am a bilingual (English/Spanish) psychotherapist/Licensed Clinical Social Worker and Certified Anger Management Specialist with experience working with youth, adults, couples, and groups.
+My name is Dr. Luis R. Alvarez-Hernandez and I am a bilingual (English/Spanish) psychotherapist/Licensed Clinical Social Worker and Certified Anger Management Specialist with experience working with youth, adults, couples, and groups.
 I have had the opportunity to work clinically in a variety of settings, including health care and college counseling.
 I strive to work collaboratively with my clients in the areas of depression, anxiety, anger management, trauma, relationship difficulties, gender and sexual development, men’s issues, substance use, immigration, and issues related to diversity and culture.
 In my work, I mostly draw from different theoretical frameworks and treatment modalities, including Cognitive-Behavioral Therapy, Cognitive Processing Therapy, Solution-Focused Therapy, and Motivational Interviewing.
 Being bilingual in English/Spanish, I find the role of language in the therapeutic process and identity development fascinating.
 I also believe that it is important to consider a person’s intersectionality of identities and unique worldviews.

-- Individual and couples counseling
+- Individual and relationships counseling

 - Psychosocial and diagnostic assessments for immigration and substance use